Anxiety Disorders

 • Sensor location – Oz or C4.

-• Feedback modality – Primarily auditory with eyes closed; visual feedback has been provided in instances where surface electromyographic (EMG) feedback is also provided.
+• Feedback modality: It is primarily auditory with the eyes closed; visual feedback is provided when surface electromyographic (EMG) feedback is provided.

 • Timing of sessions – Daily to weekly.

-Most people require two Neurofeedback sessions a week and the number of sessions varies based on the person and particular issue.
+Most people require two Neurofeedback sessions a week, and the number of sessions varies based on the person and particular issue.
 While some people notice a reduction of symptoms after the first session, others may experience a gradual reduction of symptoms over time.
-The effects are often felt within the first few sessions; further training allows these to become permanent.
+The effects are often felt within the first few sessions; further training makes these permanent.
 Neurofeedback management of anxiety disorders calms the CNS so that a child, teen, or individual with anxiety can learn to manage stress in healthy ways.

 Electrode Application Sites for Anxiety Neurofeedback Management

-After obtaining stable results with the help of neurofeedback specialists people with anxiety can continue to perform neurofeedback management of anxiety disorders upon their needs with the help of home use neurofeedback devices.
-They are very simple to use and adapted for alpha and beta neurofeedback training, i.e. for relaxation and concentration.
+After obtaining stable results with the help of neurofeedback specialists, people with anxiety can continue to perform neurofeedback management of anxiety disorders upon their needs with the help of home-use neurofeedback devices.
+They are very simple to use and adapted for alpha and beta neurofeedback training, i.e., relaxation and concentration.
 Additionally, the constant use of these devices will improve short-term and long-term memory, quality of sleep, and stress resistance.

 References:

-Mennella, Patron, & Palomba.
-(2017).
+2. Mennella et al. (2017).
 Frontal alpha asymmetry neurofeedback for the reduction of negative affect and anxiety.
-Behaviour Research and Therapy, 92, 32-40.
+Behavior Research and Therapy, 92, 32-40.

-Simkin, D. R., Thatcher, R. W., & Lubar, J. (2014).
-Quantitave EEG and neurofeedback in children and adolescents: anxiety disorders, depressive disorders, comorbid addiction, and attention-deficit/hyperactivity disorder, and brain injury.
+6. Simkin, D. R., et al. (2014).
+Quantitative EEG and neurofeedback in children and adolescents: anxiety disorders, depressive disorders, comorbid addiction, attention-deficit/hyperactivity disorder, and brain injury.
 Child and adolescent psychiatric clinics of North America, 23(3), 427-464.

 Add a Comment